🧠 What is semantic SEO and entity optimisation? (Direct answer)

 Author entities are where semantic SEO and E-E-A-T directly connect.
 When Google recognises your content creators as distinct entities with verified expertise, every article they write carries amplified Expertise and Authority signals.

 I've built author entity profiles for 23 content teams since Google's March 2024 Knowledge Graph update.
 In every case where we implemented Person schema with sameAs links, comprehensive author bio pages, and cross-platform consistency (LinkedIn, Google Scholar, and at least two industry publications), I saw improved author attribution in AI-generated responses within 2–3 months.
-The most important factor wasn't word count on the author page — it was consistency of the author's name, title, and topical expertise across every external platform that referenced them. — Rohit Sharma

-On each author page, implement Person schema including: name, jobTitle, worksFor (→ your Organization), sameAs (LinkedIn, Google Scholar, ORCID, industry directories), knowsAbout (the topic entities the author has genuine expertise in), alumniOf, and hasCredential.
+knowsAbout), links to external profiles, a professional photo, a summary of first-hand experience, and a list of their published articles. - Implement Person schema with sameAs.
+On each author page: name, jobTitle, worksFor (→ your Organization), sameAs (LinkedIn, Google Scholar, ORCID, industry directories), knowsAbout (the topic entities the author has genuine expertise in), alumniOf, and hasCredential.
 The sameAs links are what make this work — they enable Google to merge your author's on-site entity with their external entity references into a single, verified node.

-Read schema markup guide →17.
-Topical Authority and Entity Clustering
+17. Topical Authority and Entity Clustering

 Entity optimisation is not purely a technical exercise.
 There is a content strategy layer that most guides skip.
 Google does not just need to know what your brand entity is — it needs to understand what topic entities your brand is connected to, and with what depth.
 That is where topical authority and entity SEO intersect.